ChrisBeeley/notebook/content/docs/goldacre_review/open-working.md

 * Personally, I think code sharing is both philosophical/ political and practical, but the point is well taken

 ## Reproducible analytical pipelines

+> data scientists or analysts who had approached health data from other sectors...
+They repeatedly expressed how surprised they were to find that approaches regarded as standard in other parts of industry or academia – such as sharing code, or the everyday working practices of collaborative software development – were not yet the norm in teams working with health data